 He has covered many bands, both big and small, including Bruce Springsteen, Phish, U2, The Weeknd, Tool, Iggy Pop, My Morning Jacket, LCD Soundsystem, The Record Company, Metallica, St. Vincent, Courtney Barnett, John Prine, Patti Smith, Lucius, Gorillaz, Nas, The Roots, The Who, A Tribe Called Quest , Cage the Elephant and many others.
 He has gone on tour with Wild Adriatic multiple times, and has worked closely with Marco Benevento, Mondo Cozmo, Candy Ambulance, and Let's Be Leonard .
 He has done behind the scenes production photos with Chromoscope Pictures on their music videos.
 Starting in 2018 he became part of the Boston Calling House Photography team.
-He has covered Boston Calling, Bonnaroo, Pitchfork Music Festival, Outside Lands, Newport Folk Festival, Solid Sound Festival, The Roots Picnic, The Governors Ball, Lockn' and Grand Point North.
+He has covered Bonnaroo, Pitchfork Music Festival, Outside Lands, Newport Folk Festival, Solid Sound Festival, The Roots Picnic, The Governors Ball, Lockn' and Grand Point North.
 He is the lead photographer at Wild Adriatic's The Summit.

-His work has been featured on Jambase, Pancakes and Whiskey, DMNDR, We All Want Someone To Shout For, Relix, Royal Potato Family, The Alt, The Spot 518, Nippertown, Live for Live Music, NYSMusic, and Upstate Live.
-In 2016, the City of Albany hired him to cover the free Alive at 5 concert series over the summer that the city presents.
+His work has been featured on Billboard, Jambase, Pancakes and Whiskey, We All Want Someone To Shout For, Republic Records, DMNDR, Relix, Vanyaland, Royal Potato Family, The Alt, The Spot 518, The Chronicle, Northshore Magazine, Nippertown, Live for Live Music, NYSMusic, and Upstate Live.
+Since 2016 he has worked for the City of Albany to cover Tulip Fest and the free Alive at 5 summer concert series.
 Since the summer of 2016 he has been a house photographer at Lucky Strike Social in Albany.
-He has also worked closely with The Hollow Bar and Kitchen, The Egg, Troy Savings Bank Music Hall, and The Hangar on the Hudson.
+In 2018 he began working for Bowery Boston.
 His work was also displayed in Glens Falls at the Crandall Public Library as part of the exhibit "A Transitional Interpretation: American Roots Music by Five Photographers."
-In October of 2016 he was approached by SongwritingWith:Soldiers to document one of the retreats in Upstate, NY and found it to be one of the most powerful weekends of music he has ever experienced.
+In October of 2016 he was approached by SongwritingWith:Soldiers to document one of their retreats in Upstate, NY.

 Many of the photos featured here are available for purchase, custom to how you would like them.
-Bryan is available for hire for travel, portrait sessions and tours, and more.
+Bryan is available for hire for tours, festivals, portrait sessions, and all other photography needs.